AddyRdz/Everything-Bob-s-Burgers/README.md

 ### Stretch Goals
 ><br>Have a search bar that will find the episode you want by using keywords, character name, date of release, etc.
 <br>Set up site where you open to a home page and are able to get to other pages that way.

+### Contribution Guidelines
+> When opening this app you will see a page thats shows a list of Bob's Burgers Characters that includes their name and image.

+### Getting Started
+>